Copper Criteria

 Handler throws a toy and the dog chases after it.
 No retrieval necessary.

-Handler offers hand or uses an object and dog rests their chin for at least 3 seconds.
+Dog rests their chin on handler’s hand for at least 3 seconds.

 Coexisting Canines